 On initial recognition, transactions denominated in currencies different from the individual enterprise's functional currency are translated at the exchange rates at the transaction date.
-Foreign exchange differences arising between the exchange rates at the transaction date of payment are recognised in the income statement as financial income or financial expenses.
+Foreign exchange differences arising between the exchange rates at the transaction date and the date of payment are recognised in the income statement as financial income or financial expenses.